ocean-tracking-network/resonATe/docs/index.rst

 Visual Timeline
 ---------------

-This tool takes a detections extract file, compresses it, and generates an HTML and JSON file to an ``html`` folder.
+This tool takes a detections extract file and generates a Plotly animated timeline, either in place in an iPython notebook or exported out to an HTML file.
 Details in :ref:`Visual Timeline <visual_timeline_page>`.

 Contents:
 ---------